kidlatpogi/Olympus/JavaScript/Side Quest/Roman Numeral Converter/readme.md

 ---

 ## 💻 How to Use
-1. Type a number (1–3999) or a Roman numeral in the input field.
+1. Type a number (1–3999) in the input field.
 2. Click the **"Convert"** button or press **Enter**.
 3. The converted value will appear instantly below the input.